Jul 03, 2012

 Make sure fireworks are legal before buying or using them.

 What are your plans this 4th of July?
 Share them with us!
 We’d love to hear what you and the rest of the community will be doing to celebrate!
-(Don’t forget to make sure there are no restrictions on fireworks!
-Check out this link to see if fireworks might be an issue for you this year.)
+(Don’t forget to make sure there are no restrictions on fireworks!)

 Also, check out these 4th of July party invitations, eGreeting cards, and delicious recipes!